elementjs/elt/README.md

 # Why use it

   * **You use typescript** and don't want a javascript library that use patterns that the typing system doesn't always gracefully support.
 Everything is Element was built with *type inference* in mind.
 The `Observable` ecosystem tries hard to keep that valuable typing information without getting in your way.
+It also tries to be as strict as possible, which is way the recommended way to enjoy this library is with `"strict": true` in your `tsconfig.json`.

   * **You like the Observer pattern** but you're afraid your app is going to leak as this pattern is prone to.
 Element solves this elegantly by tying the observing to the presence of a Node in the DOM, removing the need to un-register observers that would otherwise leak.
 See [`ObserverHolder`](#o.ObserverHolder), [`observe()`](#observe), [`App.Block`](#App.Block) and [`Mixin`](#Mixin).